ankumar/architecture/README.md

 |**Measured service**|Cloud systems automatically control and optimize resource use by leveraging a metering capability (typically per-per-use)|

 ![](https://github.com/ankumar/Architecture/blob/master/images/CNCF.png)<p align="center"> </p>
-## on the future of @Kubernetesio “We'll enter another phase where you'll build a platform on top of Kubernetes, but it won't be worth mentioning that Kubernetes is underneath.
-People will be more interested in the thing above.”
-## <p align="center"> <b>Cloud would not have been possible without open source</b> </p>

 [![Opensource's value and collaborating with cloud vendors](https://github.com/ankumar/Architecture/blob/master/images/databricks-opensource.png)](https://dbricks.co/ex200221a, "")
 ### <p align="right"><b>-Ali Ghodsi, Co-founder & CEO at data science, big data processing and machine learning company Databricks.</b></p>
 #